 - No side pockets

-These are very lightweight rain pants that are ideal for taking with you on a hike in case it rains.
+These are very lightweight rain pants that are ideal for taking with you on a hike in case it rains so you have a fail safe pair to hand.
 They can be stuffed into the rear pocket that zips up neatly and has a loop so you can clip them onto a harness or rucksack.

 We’ve found that some people, especially those with big feet, can struggle to pull these on over their boots.
 While they are not the most robust, the ripstop nylon and DWR coating make them more durable than expected.
 The Outdoor Research Helium pants are, in our opinion, the best lightweight rain pants for women available on the market today.
 Read our full review of the Outdoor Research Helium Pants here.